Sharks of Law

 Bail is the release of a guilty individual in exchange for the submission of a personal bond or guarantee that they will abide by the terms set forth by the court and show up in court.
 It is not necessary to detain someone in jail for an indefinite amount of time just because they are accused of a crime.

 Every person has the right to life and personal liberty under Article 21 of the Indian Constitution.
 It preserves the basic right to personal freedom and dignity, which includes the ability to request bail when being held by any law enforcement body.
 The legal procedure in India known as bail serves to balance the public interest in guaranteeing the accused person's appearance in court for trial with their right to freedom.
-It entails the judicial release of an accused individual from detention, with the stipulation that they must later appear in court.
+It entails the judicial release of an accused individual from detention, with the stipulation that they must latern appear in court.
+In India, there are two types of crimes: those that are subject to bail and those that are not.

 Types of Bail